fosslight/fosslight-guide-en/scanner/4_binary.md

 2. Check "Exclude".
     - binary is ['fosslight_bin', 'fosslight_bin.exe']
     - directory is ["test", "tests", "doc", "docs"]
-3. With the -a option, output as binary only when the relevant information is included in the file command result.
+3. With the -a option, output as binary only when the result of “file” command includes target architecture (ex. x86-64, ARM, MIPS, Mach-O)
-4. Extract checksum and tlsh for each binary.
+5. Extract checksum and tlsh for each binary.
-5. Load OSS information from Binary DB.
+6. Load OSS information from Binary DB.
-6. Create output files.
+7. Create output files.

 ## 📁 Result